Gerontology Undergraduate

 1. Describe the processes of physical (biological), psychological, and social aging and related theories of aging.

-2. Know about the diverse needs of the older population in terms of age, gender, race and ethnicity, and/or diverse abilities.
+2. Know about the diverse needs of the older adult population in terms of age, gender, race, and ethnicity, and/or diverse abilities.

-3. Demonstrate knowledge of the aging network consisting of programs and policies for the aging population.
+3. Demonstrate knowledge of the aging network consisting of programs and policies for the older adult population.

-4. Describe and understand own attitudes toward and beliefs about old age and older adults, and reflect and analyze stereotypes or attitudes towards old adults in the portrayal of aging by society.
+4. Describe and understand own attitudes toward and beliefs about old age and older adults and reflect and analyze stereotypes or attitudes towards older adults in the portrayal of aging by society.

-5. Understand basic concepts of research methods necessary to describe and discuss efficacy and effectiveness of the services and program for older adults as guided and informed by empirical evidence
+5. Understand basic concepts of research methods necessary to describe and discuss efficacy and effectiveness of the services and programs for older adults as guided and informed by empirical evidence.

-6. Develop effective written, oral and interpersonal communication skills with individuals, caregivers, families, and community thru professional field experiences.
+6. Develop effective written, oral, and interpersonal communication skills with individuals, caregivers, families, and community through professional practicum experiences.

-7. Demonstrate case management skills such as interviewing, assessment, and reporting writing.
+7. Demonstrate case management skills such as interviewing, assessment, and report writing.

-8. Demonstrate knowledge and understanding necessary to describe, assess, and critique various programs, intervention and services to meet the needs of the growing aging population.
+8. Demonstrate knowledge and understanding necessary to describe, assess, and critique various programs, interventions, and services to meet the needs of the growing older adult population.

 9. Demonstrate knowledge and skills necessary to advocate for the needs of older adults and their families by engaging in policy formation, implementation, and analysis.